 In addition, beautifully landscaped outdoor spaces will offer plenty of room to chill in between matches: a Great Lawn, a food court and Olive Grove space, Spanish Steps with a rooftop deck and beer garden...
 And of course, there will be plenty of food concessions and tents from gourmet to deli sandwiches, pizza, salads, seafood... so you certainly won't go hungry.

 The main action takes place at the Stadium Court.
 The existing football layout of the 65,000-seat stadium is refitted during the tournament into a smaller cozier structure to house 13,800 spectators.

-There is $11+ million in prize money awarded at the tournament and of course the ATP and WTA ranking points.
+The Miami Open is one of the largest tournaments outside the four Grand Slam events.
+There is $13+ million in prize money awarded at the tournament and of course the ATP and WTA ranking points.

 During the tournament there is a Day Session and an Evening Session.
 The Day session starts at 10:00 a.m.

 The Evening Session starts at 7:00 pm. and two matches are played.

 Number of matches played are of course weather-dependent and subject to change.